bypirob/airo/README.md

 **Deploy your projects directly from your local computer to your production server easily.**

-Airo helps you deploying containers to your self-hosted server, without worrying about configuring pipelines, serverless or services.
-Just your servers.
+Airo helps you deploying containers to your self-hosted server, without worrying about configuring pipelines, serverless services or different platforms.
+Just your self-hosted servers.

 ## Why Airo?